CompAndSave/hugo-decap-cas/content/posts/printer-ink-scam-outsmart-deceptive-practices-and-save-money.md

 ### 8. Disable Printer Firmware Update

-If you use third-party ink or intend to use non-OEM ink cartridges, make sure to disable printer firmware updates to continue using non-OEM cartridges without any issues.
+If you use cheaper third-party ink or intend to use non-OEM ink cartridges, disable printer firmware updates so you can continue using non-OEM cartridges without any issues.

-For HP printer users, you can check our [How to Disable HP Cartridge Protection](https://www.compandsave.com/how-to-disable-hp-cartridge-protection) guide for a step-by-step instructions on how to disable automatic printer firmware updates.
+For those HP printer users who use these ink cartridges, you can check these guides to disable your printer firmware: HP 962/910, HP 58A/X, and HP 63/65.

 ### 9. Consider Refilling Your Ink Cartridges